joegasewicz/react-bare-forms/README.md

      validators={[isFile()]}
  />

-  // Now myFileRef has access to the file object once it's been selected by the user

- let formData = {
+ // To access the File object use `getFileFromRef` helper function: let formData = {
    myFile: getFileFromRef(myFileRef)
  };

- // formData.myFile if your javascript File object
 ````
-to access your file object pass your React ref to the `getFileFromRef` function (as shown above).

 ## Form Consumer
 RBF's provides the `FormConsumer`, which gives access to field information.